Working Remotely Means Establishing Work-Life Balance

 Guilt and Freedom Go Hand in Hand

-Then, when your kitty gets back from the groomer or the kiddies hop off the school bus and onto your lap, you can take thirty minutes to hang around, chat, and simply enjoy their presence without feeling like a slacker.
-You won’t have to shun them in favour of that work you didn’t spend your solo time completing.
+Then, when your kitty gets back from the groomer or the kiddies hop off the school bus and onto your lap, you can take thirty minutes to hang around, chat, and enjoy their presence without feeling like a slacker.
+You won’t have to shun them in favor of that work you didn’t spend your solo time completing.
 And, in turn, you will once again understand what it means to feel the satisfaction of attaining work-life balance.

 Separate Family Time from Work Time

-For this reason, establish – and make your kids privy to – a routine that maximizes the weekends between work and family time.
-If your child has a sporting event on a Saturday morning, for example, make your employer know that you will be working in the afternoon and perhaps even later in order to meet a deadline.
+For this reason, establish – and make your kids privy to – a routine that maximizes weekends between work and family time.
+If your child has a sporting event on a Saturday morning, for example, make your employer know that you will be working in the afternoon and perhaps even later to meet a deadline.
 Contrarily, if you have a family movie night planned, give your client as much notice as possible so that they know you will be working bright and early, and that they may need to be ready to respond to early morning emails or telephone calls, if possible.

 Find that Middle Ground

 The keys to balancing work and life can be boiled down reasonably simply: planning, communication, efficiency, and separation.
 Plan your time around both work and family activities.
 Communicate with both employers and family members so that they understand when you have to work when you can take time off to be with family, and why both are the case.
 And, whether you are doing your work or lapping up those priceless moments with your family, remain entirely in the moment and be efficient.
 Before you know it, you will have this whole work-life balance thing figured out.